sfbrigade/codeforsanfrancisco.org/_posts/2018-10-20-code-for-san-francisco-community-creates-a-voter-guide-to-help-fight-fake-news.md

 image: /img/uploads/we-vote-logo-wordmark-vertical-inverted-color-256x256.png
 image_alt: We Vote logo
 title: >-
-  Code for San Francisco community creates a voter guide to help fight fake news.
+  Code for San Francisco Community Creates a Voter Guide to Help Fight Fake News.
 description: >-
   We Vote is nonpartisan and nonprofit, founded and built by volunteers, including engineers from the Code for San Francisco Brigade of Code for